schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 title: Fixed size free lists and per-datastructure allocators
 ---

-*Code and post in progress, [different version of code here](https://github.com/schets/fast_alloc)*.

 I'm pushing this to master so that others can more easily review this.
 If anyone comes across this by chance there's no promise of quality in the post yet.
 But if I've said something completely wrong/stupid, feel free to let me know.

-#Intro#

-blah blah blah memory is important malloc is slow many datastructures are only accessed by one thread at a time cache locality write this later ...

-...

-...
+*Code and post in progress, [different version of code here](https://github.com/schets/fast_alloc)*.

+Most general purpose allocators use single heap for allocating memory; some use threadlocal heaps.
+While this works incredibly well for a general purpose allocator, it has some unfortunate downsides.
+Despite the best efforts of modern allocators, allocated could come from any location in the heap.
+In addition, there's often some extra memory attachd to each allocation for bookkeeping purposes

+Locality of reference and predictable memory access, or lack thereof, play a [huge role](http://igoro.com/archive/gallery-of-processor-cache-effects/) in the performance of a program.

 #Fixed Size Free List#
 [Free lists](https://en.wikipedia.org/wiki/Free_list) are one of (if not the) most effective tools for creating allocators.
 They're used in some of the most common allocators, including [ptmalloc (used in glibc)](http://code.woboq.org/userspace/glibc/malloc), [jemalloc](http://www.canonware.com/jemalloc/) and [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html), as well as in many [specialized allocators](http://gameprogrammingpatterns.com/object-pool.html).

-The fixed size free list only allocates memory chunks of a single size, allowing for a simple and fast free list implementation [This is a good introduction] (http://gameprogrammingpatterns.com/object-pool.html) to the type of list that we'll be implementing.
+The fixed size free list only allocates memory chunks of a single size, allowing for a simple and fast free list implementation.
+[This is a good introduction] (http://gameprogrammingpatterns.com/object-pool.html) to the type of list that we'll be implementing.

 Our implementation will work similary, except it will store a list of memory blocks from which memory 'units' can be allocated so that the allocator can expand as needed.